SleipnirGroup/Choreo/docs/usage/saving.md

 Choreo has 2 different kinds of files: a .chor file which stores general configs for your project, and multiple .traj files which store individual trajectories.
-Choreo generates and updates .traj files in the same directory(or folder) that your .chor file is stored in.
+Choreo generates and updates .traj files in the same directory (or folder) that your .chor file is stored in.

 ## Saving your .chor file

 Path following libraries, such as ChoreoLib and PathPlannerLib, require your .traj files to be located in a specific directory so that they can be read.
-For Java and C++ teams, .traj files must be placed under the deploy/choreo directory; for python teams, they must be placed in the root directory.
+For Java and C++ teams, .traj files must be placed under the `deploy/choreo` directory; for Python teams, they must be placed in the root directory.

 ### For Java and C++ teams:

-1. Create a "choreo" folder within the "deploy" folder of your robot project.
+1. Create a `choreo` folder within the `deploy` folder of your robot project.
-   The deploy folder can be found under "src/main".
+   The deploy folder can be found under `src/main`.
-2. Open the choreo sidebar and click "save project"(see "Sidebar Navigation" for more details).
+2. Open the Choreo sidebar and click "Save Project"(see "Sidebar Navigation" for more details).
-3. Navigate to the location of your robot project and find the "src/main/deploy/choreo" folder within it.
+3. Navigate to the location of your robot project and find the `src/main/deploy/choreo` folder within it.
 4. Name your .chor file whatever you want.

 ### For Python teams:

-1. Open the choreo sidebar and click "save project"(see "Sidebar Navigation" for more details).
+1. Open the Choreo sidebar and click "Save Project"(see "Sidebar Navigation" for more details).
 2. Navigate to the location of your robot project and place your .chor file there.

 ## Sidebar Navigation